How to paint an elephant

 I continue adding more colour and detail, often leaving the painting for a few days between sessions so that I can spot any mistakes and correct them.
 It also allows me to take the painting in a different direction, perhaps changing the colours completely.
 Acrylic paint dries quite quickly, and here you can see that I introduced some greens.
 I mixed my turquoise blue and cadmium yellow on the canvas – I hadn’t intended this so I left the painting for a while to consider what to do next….

-Earlier today I completed the elephant painting, or at least I think I have!
+After a few days I completed the elephant painting, or at least I thought I had!
 It now has some tiny splashes of red and purple in some darker areas, and I’ve strengthened some of the yellow tones.
 He looks quite cute, but I’m already considering some changes.
-I’ll look at my elephant painting again over the next few days to ensure I’m happy with it before I list it in my online shop.
-If I make any changes, I’ll post an update here.

-In the meantime, please go to my website to see my other colourful elephant paintings, prints and home gifts.
+Please go to my website to see the finished yellow elephant picture and all of my colourful elephant paintings, prints and home gifts.